Vaishalshah2611/mocha-demos/README.md

 This is an example project for Mocha tests written in JavaScript and running on Node.js.
 Run tests by simply running the `npm test` command from the project root directory.
+Vaishal is testing

 ## Running locally